-Sec.
-C8-30-9.
-Appropriations Not to be Exceeded503.
+[Sec.
+C8-30-13.] < Sec.
+C8-30-8 Appropriations Not to be Exceeded.
+155

-- (a) No liability shall be incurred or expenditure made by any officer or employee which is not provided for in the annual appropriation resolution, or in a special appropriation resolution, or by a bond issue, nor shall the City pay out any money for any purpose not authorized by an appropriation. - (b) Notwithstanding the above, an expenditure may be made and a liability may be incurred provided authorization has been obtained from the Chairperson of the Board of Finance by the Director of Administration in written form for the following emergencies:
+- No liability shall be incurred or expenditure made by any officer or employee which is not provided for in the annual appropriation [resolution] Resolution, or in a special appropriation [resolution] Resolution, or by a bond issue, nor shall the City pay out any money for any purpose not authorized by an appropriation. - Notwithstanding the above, an expenditure may be made and a liability may be incurred provided authorization has been obtained from the Chairperson of the Board of Finance by the Director of Administration in written form for the following emergencies: - Snow removal and special election expenses and for any situation where the public health and safety are endangered. - When the above procedure is followed, the City's obligation shall be the same as if the normal budget procedure had been followed, however, the appropriation request must still go through the normal appropriation procedure.